Banking & ATM Fees in Kenya (2026)

 Can I open a local bank account in Kenya as a nomad?

-Kenya typically requires either residency status or a long-term visa to open a local bank account.
-For most nomads on tourist allowances, a Wise multi-currency account holding Kenyan Shilling (or USD if you're transferring in) plus a backup card like Revolut or Charles Schwab is sufficient and avoids the local-account paperwork entirely.
+Kenya generally requires residency or a long-term visa to open a local bank account.
+On a tourist stay, a Wise multi-currency account holding Kenyan Shilling plus a backup card is enough and skips the paperwork.

 Is Kenya a cash or card country?

-Kenya runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Kenyan Shilling at the start of each week to avoid repeat ATM trips.
+Kenya runs on both cash and cards.
+Cards work in larger venues; keep Kenyan Shilling on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Kenya affect my banking setup?
+Does triggering tax residency in Kenya affect my banking?

-Tax residency in Kenya is triggered at 183 days in the relevant period.
+Tax residency in Kenya triggers at 183 days.
 183 days triggers Kenyan tax residency.
 Residents are taxed on worldwide income at progressive rates up to 30%.
 A foreign income exemption exists for income earned and taxed in a country with a Kenya double-taxation treaty.
 Most nomads stay under 183 days.
 No digital nomad tax exemption.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work β it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad